GERRY: The Original Gear Pioneer (2 pages)

 The Current Status of the man and the company

-Gerry Cunningham himself is now 84 years old (2006) and living in warmer West Coast climates in the mountains of Arizona....
-He retired from the company decades ago (1970)....
+Gerry Cunningham himself was 84 years old when I first contacted him in 2006.
+He'd been living in warmer West Coast climates in the mountains of Arizona for many years...
+He'd retired from the company decades ago (1970)....
 He noted to me that the brand name "GERRY" is still in use, but he doesn't know details and doesn't follow such matters anymore.
 He states that his last substantial contact with his old company was in 1991.
 At that time, he was honored among the select group of Pioneers of the Industry at the annual meeting of the Outdoor Retailers Association in Reno...
 Here he met Paul Jamison, then President of GERRY, which was then based in Seattle....
 Gerry remembers that he and his wife Ann were honored and wined and dined by Mr. Jamison...
-But in subsequent years there were new corporate owners (see below)....(Source: emails with Gerry Cunningham and written material from him).
+But in subsequent years there were new corporate owners (see below)....(Source: emails and written material from Gerry Cunningham and his daughter Penny Cunningham).

-BREAKING NEWS: the modern GERRY Website recently brings up this sad message: "gerryinternational.com expired on 10/27/2007 and is pending renewal or deletion."
+2007 NEWS: the modern GERRY Website recently brings up this sad message: "gerryinternational.com expired on 10/27/2007 and is pending renewal or deletion."
 (Network Solutions)....Is the GERRY brand now facing its final extinction?
-Do any readers know the story behind this development?
-December 29, 2007 Update: it appears true that GERRY has now become extinct.
+December 29, 2007 Update: it appears true that this GERRY under Amerex has now become extinct.
 The Gerry website has now become only a "portal" site, and provides numerous links to all kinds of services and companies, including, ironically, a link for down vests that leads one to, of all places, REI.

 Continue to GERRY, page two